testFooBar71/highlight-code-plugin/README.md

 ## How to install

-In case you don't want to manually build the plugin, you can download the dark theme and/or the light theme installer from here.
+In case you don't want to manually build the plugin, you can download the dark theme from [here](https://github.com/testFooBar71/highlight-code-plugin/raw/main/files/installerDarkTheme.zip) and/or the light theme from [here](https://github.com/testFooBar71/highlight-code-plugin/raw/main/files/installerLightTheme.zip).

 To install: